 Financial aid credits are divided equally between the number of terms in the academic year.
 For most students, aid credits will be applied to your student account in two equal installments, one in the fall and the other in the spring.

-Since the disbursement of aid happens at different times over the course of the fall term, we allow anticipated financial aid credits to offset outstanding fall charges on your student account.
+Since the disbursement of aid happens after each term;s tuition bill is due , we allow anticipated financial aid credits to offset outstanding charges on your student account.
 In fact, when you review your student account, you will find that if you have anticipated aid on your account, the final amount due has been adjusted to reflect these pending credits.
-As actual financial aid credits are disbursed to your student account, the amount of remaining anticipated aid will decline by an identical amount to offset the actual credit.
-For the spring term, actual financial aid credits usually will be posted during the first billing period for the spring term.
+As actual financial aid credits are disbursed to your student account, the amount of remaining anticipated aid will decline by an identical amount.

-It is important to understand that anticipated financial aid credits are not the same as an official offer of aid.
-Any aid that is reflected on your student account as anticipated aid should reflect aid that has already been awarded to you by our office, and should also be viewable on MyHLS Financial Aid.
+It is important to understand that anticipated financial aid credits are not the same as an actual credit.
 While we strive to ensure that all anticipated aid listed on your student account is accurate and up-to-date, due to the complicated nature of the process and to the fact that our office does not administer the billing system internally, we reserve the right to fix any errors in awards or transmission that may be discovered at any time.